 *Special appearance of Robert Bateman-Famous WildLife Artist with Patrick Cross-Burlington Mall, November 12th, 2004.
 Both are strong supporters of the Paletta Mansion's Shoreacres and Wetlands parkland area for the conservation of wildlife.

 Simply Spooky!
 Join us on the Burlington Ghost Walks Historic Tour of Burlington's Most Haunted Places.
 You just might run into a ghost from the past.
-Please contact us on our Facebook page since email is no longer available here.
+Please contact email: email@example.com

 Photo below is of a ghost orb caught on film in the main hallway entrance, Paletta's Grand Opening Day in July of 2002.